Learn about the difference between an absolute divorce and a limited divorce.

-- Sexual relations between either spouse and a third person during a limited divorce is considered adultery.
+- Sexual relations between one spouse and a third person during a limited divorce is considered adultery.

-- If one spouse dies after a limited divorce, the other spouse may still inherit property.
+- If one spouse dies while a limited divorce is in place, the other spouse may still inherit property.

-- Unless the divorce decree says otherwise, the form of ownership for any property you own as husband and wife (for example, a house owned as tenants by the entireties) will stay the same.
+- Unless the divorce decree says otherwise, the form of ownership for any property you own as spouses (for example, a house owned as tenants by the entireties) will stay the same.